 Becoming a self-employed worker (Empresário em Nome Individual) in Portugal may be a good option if your activity requires flexibility or if you want to maintain autonomy in the management of your work.
 Live in Portugal and work as yoga teacher, freelance graphic designer or craftsman sounds good, but the status of self-employed worker is different in Portugal compared to the one proposed in other countries and the rules are different.
 Your dream of working as freelancer in Portugal might become a nightmare if you don’t follow and respect the rules of self-employed workers.
-What are the advantages of being a self-employed worker?
-How to become a self-entrepreneur in Portugal?
-Bob, the Expats Personal Assistant in Lisbon and Portugal, tells you everything.
+What are the advantages of being a self-employed worker ?
+How to become a self-entrepreneur in Portugal ?
+Lisbob, the Expats Personal Assistant in Lisbon and Portugal, tells you everything you need to know about self-employing in Portugal.

 Self-employed worker in Portugal: a simple status